TheSoftwareHouse/Kakunin/docs/form-handlers.md

 title: Form Handlers
 ---

-Form handlers allows you to fill or check if a element is filled with certain type of data.
+Form handlers allow you to fill or check if an element is filled with a certain type of data.

-For example you can fill select out of the box just by providing element and option.
+For example, you can fill select out of the box just by providing element and option.

-Using form handlers is very straightforward.
+Using the form handlers is very straightforward.
 By providing element, option and type of field for example:

 ```gherkin